ApurbaKumarNath/numerical-methods-python/README.md

 ## The Numerical Methods Cookbook

-The `Numerical_Methods_Cookbook.ipynb` in the root directory serves as a quick-reference guide.
-It contains concise, from-scratch Python implementations of the key algorithms from the other notebooks, but without the detailed theoretical explanations.
-It's designed for anyone looking to quickly grab the core logic of a specific method.
+The `Numerical_Methods_Cookbook.ipynb` in the root directory serves as a practical, hands-on companion to the more theoretical notebooks.
+It is structured in two distinct phases to demonstrate both foundational understanding and flexible problem-solving.

+1.  **Phase 1: Core Logic, Unwrapped**
+    This section strips away the complexity of classes and functions to present the core algorithmic logic of each method in its purest form.
+Using only fundamental loops and NumPy array operations, these from-scratch implementations are perfect for understanding the step-by-step process of methods like Vandermonde, Lagrange, and Newton's Divided Difference without the overhead of object-oriented design.

+2.  **Phase 2: Algorithmic Puzzles & Analytical Thinking**
+    Moving beyond direct implementation, this phase treats numerical methods as problem-solving puzzles.
+It features modified versions of the standard algorithms, designed to test a more flexible and robust understanding.
+In some cases, a solution is provided, challenging the reader to deduce the original problem statement—simulating a reverse-engineering and analytical thinking exercise.
+This section showcases the ability to adapt foundational knowledge to non-standard scenarios.

 ## How to Use